SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 Examples: Golang, [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) in general

 # Computer architecture and components
+**Recommended litterature:** Computer Organization and Design: the Hardware/Software Interface, David A. Patterson and John L. Hennessy
+***

 ## Abstractions
 Computer systems are built up of several layers of abstractions.
 If we start at the highest level of abstraction and work our way down, we could construct the following hierarchy of abstractions: